 - Small Firm Practitioners: Aids practitioners in improving the management and operation of their practices to increase efficiency and profitability.
-Works with the AICPA Small Firm Advocacy Committee to champion the interests of the small firm.

 - Taxation Committee: Works to expand the professional competence of members practicing in the field of taxation.
 Serves as a liaison with the Internal Revenue Service and the Oklahoma Tax Commission.